ninonagy/netron/README.md

 # Usage

-To use the library include 'netron.h' in the main file
+To use the library include 'netron.h' in the main file.

 ```C
 #include "netron.c"